Target Detection in Sea Clutter with Application to Spaceborne SAR Imaging: Statistical Modeling

 \section{Statistical Modeling}

 In this section, we attempt to model the amplitude of the reflected signal from sea clutter.
-The main candidate is the Weibull distribution which its probability density function is described as \cite{Distribution}
+The main candidate is the Weibull distribution which its probability density functions is described as \cite{Distribution}